Aprendemos el arte de la negociación con Todd Caponi

 Absolutely.
 Yeah.

-So the company was a company called PowerReviews.
-We were in the review space as you could guess, and most of your listeners have probably interacted with it and didn't even know it.
-When you look at the product and you scroll down, there's reviews under it.
-And basically what happened was this, we did our little study with Northwestern University here in Chicago where I'm based, and it was just to look at, all right, when a website is acting as a salesperson, so when you go to buy stuff online, what do you do?
+The company was a company called PowerReviews.
+We were in the review space as you could guess, and most of your listeners have probably interacted with it and didn't even know it, meaning if you've ever bought a pair of Crocs or a sweater on Vineyard Vines or a thousand other retailers and brands, when you look at the product and you scroll down, there's reviews under it.
+Basically what happened was this, we did a little study with Northwestern University here in Chicago where I'm based, and it was just to look at, all right, when a website is acting as a salesperson, so when you go to buy stuff online, what do you do?
 Three data points came out of it, two of which changed my life could only happen to a nerd.
 The first data point that didn't change my life is we all read reviews, right?
 At the time it was 96%.
 I've never found the 4% that don't.
-But when we're buying something that matters that we've never bought before, almost every one of us reads the reviews first.
-So no surprise there.
+When we're buying something that matters that we've never bought before, almost every one of us reads the reviews first.
+No surprise there.

 (04:48):

-So basically I started trying this out, meaning, hey, in the human to human world, leading with what we give up to be great at our core or leading with what you might not like, leading with the elephant in the room actually had magical impacts.
-And we became Chicago's fastest growing tech company from 2014 to 2017.
-And our win rates went up, our cycle lengths went down, meaning the speed to decision sped up dramatically and we became consultants and partners.
+Basically I started trying this out, meaning, hey, in the human-to-human world leading with what we give up to be great at our core or leading with what you might not like, leading with the elephant in the room, actually had magical impacts.
+We became Chicago's fastest growing tech company from 2014 to 2017.
+Our win rates went up, our cycle lengths went down, meaning the speed to decision sped up dramatically and we became consultants and partners.
 Our customers stayed around longer.
-And I was like, wait a second, this is the closest thing to a magic bullet.
+I was like, wait a second, this is the closest thing to a magic bullet.
 Who knew that honesty sells?
-And so that's where all of this started.
-I quit, wrote the book and the rest is history.
+That's where all of this started.
+I quit, wrote the book, and the rest is history.

 That is so interesting, Todd.
-And as a person who never actually reviews things, but who always reads pretty much all, I'll read five pages of reviews, I'm so interested in that.
-And it's so fascinating that we look right, we look for what's wrong with it in order to process what's right with it.
+As a person who never actually reviews things, but who always reads pretty much all, I'll read five pages of reviews, I'm so interested in that.
+It's so fascinating that we look for what's wrong with it in order to process what's right with it.
 I think that's fascinating and can be applied to so many other things too.
-And a theme in your life is keep your cards up and lead with negativity.
-And when I hear that, that feels like the opposite of what most people think or say when it comes to negotiation, especially in the workplace or making a large purchase or really doing anything.
-Because in some way everything is sales and negotiating, like dating, marriage, friendship, everything in some way has something to do with persuading someone or convincing them of something.
-So what does that mean?
-Keep your cards up and lead with negativity.
-And how does being transparent lead to success in negotiation?
+A theme in your life is keep your cards up and lead with negativity.
+When I hear that, that feels like the opposite of what most people think or say when it comes to negotiation, especially in the workplace or making a large purchase or really doing anything.
+In some way everything is sales and negotiating, like dating, marriage, friendship, everything in some way has something to do with persuading someone or convincing them of something.
+What does that mean, keep your cards up and lead with negativity?
+How does being transparent lead to success in negotiation?

 Todd Caponi (08:28):

 Well, let's start with the concept of transparency because it's an overused word.
 It's often confused with authenticity.
-And authenticity is great, be a human being.
-But transparency is about helping people predict.
-And it doesn't necessarily mean negativity, it just means embracing what's given up to be great at your core.
+Authenticity is great, be a human being, but transparency is about helping people predict.
+It doesn't necessarily mean negativity, it just means embracing what's given up to be great at your core.
 I mean, all of you have been to an IKEA before.
-IKEA is the number one furniture retailer in the world for 14 straight years.
-And it's a nightmare, isn't it?
-But we don't think about it that way.
-When you walk into an IKEA and they have to hand you a map, you're in for hell on earth, right?
+IKEA is the number furniture retailer in the world for 14 straight years.
+It's a nightmare, isn't it?
+We don't think about it that way.
+When you walk into an IKEA and they have to hand you a map, you know you're in for hell on earth, right?

 Yeah.